 Sergei Leontiev FT

-We received a message that we would be punished because of Navalny.
-Because I supported the opposition.
-This was a clear message.
+We’ve got the message that we’re being punished because of Navalny.
+That because I was supportive of the opposition.
+That was clear message.
 But that’s my problem.
-I just act the way I think.
+I just behave the way I think.

-On the one hand, it’s true that Sergei did approve the Navalny card projects.
-But does that mean we should believe this was the key reason the Russian regime began to persecute him, and that’s why he lost the banking license?
+On the one hand, it is true that Sergei did approve the Navalny card projects.
+However, does this mean we should believe that it was the key reason why the Russian regime started going after him; that that is why he lost the bank license?

-If we recall, when Sergei was still in Russia, he did not attend those anti-government protests that Slava went to.
-He didn’t give money to Navalny’s organization when he was there.
-And when we talked to a senior member of Navalny’s organization, he hadn’t even heard of Sergei.
-At the same time, Sergei keeps telling us he is convinced this is why he is persecuted.
+If you think back to when Sergei was still in Russia, he didn’t actually attend those anti-government protests that Slava attended.
+He didn’t give any money to Navalny’s organisation when he was there.
+And when we spoke to a top official at Navalny’s organisation, that person hadn’t even heard of Sergei.
+At the same time, Sergei keeps telling us that he is convinced that this is the reason he was persecuted.

 Ivan, the head of a central bank who met with Petr, claims Navalny has nothing to do with the raids.

 But this is Russia and Vladimir Putin.
-Kyle Parker, a Congressional staffer who studied Sergei’s case, says he has seen this before.
+Kyle Parker, the congressional staffer who looked at Sergei’s case, he says he’s seen all this before.

-I had to revise my view of just how thin-skinned and petty some Russian officials can be.
-Where I thought: “Surely they won’t persecute this person.
-Surely this is too small a matter…” And no, it’s not that small.
-And they do persecute him.
+I have had to revise my view on just how thin-skinned and petty some of these Russian officials can be.
+Where I have thought, “Surely they’re not going to go after that individual.
+Surely that’s too small of a . . . ” And nope, not too small.
+And they’re going after him.

 The Twitter buzz about the card was on May 16 in the accounts of Tinkov and KermlinRussia.
 Screenshots of those tweets are cited by Solodkiy himself in the Medium article.
 My speculation is that Ashurkov’s later written references to a “famous blog” relate to those tweets, because there are simply no other mentions anywhere.